Don't you love the performance review?

 This is the exact behavior you need to avoid!
 A performance review conversation should be a two-way conversation.

-In fact, when an employee talks about their own performance, they learn and understand the reflective feedback much more than if you simply tell (or read) it to them.
+When an employee talks about their performance, they learn and understand the reflective feedback much more than if you simply tell (or read) it to them.

 Effective performance management can only be achieved if you facilitate a conversation to both share your reflective insights and obtain feedback from the employee or reviewee.